 These chilling words best describe the puzzle masterpiece known as 999: 9 Hours, 9 Persons, 9 Doors.
 999 shares a lot of what makes the Saw movies scary: strangers locked together in a tight space, and a deadly game being played that they've no idea how to win, with seemingly no way out.
 The story is intense, the puzzles are masterful, and the game will stick with you long after you've finished.
 Not many games sneak up on us and grip us like 999 did, which, considering the storyline, is more than appropriate.

-While its not necessarily one of the highest-rated games, the apparent love and care that went into Retro Game Challenge won over the entire GR office.
-In a sense its a minigame compilation, but each game directly rips off an 80s classic and turns it into a 15-minute abridged version perfect for a handheld system.
-Best of all, each game comes with a fictional backstory told through a series of made-up articles that read exactly like game magazines of the 80s and 90s.
-Each time we fire this up, its like diving back into our innocent years and enjoying videogames in the purest, most earnest sense.
+The love and care that went into Retro Game Challenge wins over who ever plays it.
+It's a minigame compilation, but each game directly rips off an '80s classic and turns it into a 15-minute abridged version perfect for a handheld system.
+Best of all, each game comes with a fictional backstory told through a series of made-up articles that read exactly like game magazines of the '80s and '90s.

 So yes, it appeals directly to aging gamers who long for their lost youth.
 But even post-1990 players should be able to carve out some new-old memories with copycats like Robot Ninja Haggle Man, Cosmic Gate, Guadia Quest, and Rally King.
 Each comes with a quartet of goals to achieve before moving on to the next, though each is substantial enough to keep you playing well after those challenges are met.
 All the while the floating head of the real-life Japanese TV show's host eggs you on.

-In recent years, the once-ubiquitous crossword puzzles have had to share space with the more popular Sudoku number puzzles.
-Either can make for a fun afternoon, but years ago Nintendo implemented a clever new way to combine aspects of both into its unique brainteaser.
-Picross (short for Picture Crossword) adapted the Japanese creation of nonograms into a treasured series of games, and Picross 3D was a fresh take on the cute enigmas.
+Years ago Nintendo implemented a clever new way to combine aspects of both Sudoku and crossword puzzles into its unique brainteaser.
+Picross (short for Picture Crossword) adapted the Japanese creation of nonograms into a treasured series of games.

 The first sequel to follow the excellent GameCube game, Animal Crossing: Wild World brought everything we loved about the original game to a portable console, while throwing in both IR and online pathways to visit friends' towns.
 Gone were the days of needing two memory cards in one system, we could now travel through the air itself.
 What a beautiful thing.